attilagk/monoallelic-brain-research/notebook/2016-09-20-permuted-observations/2016-09-20-permuted-observations.md

 ## Results

+### Single permutation

-Both the *unpermuted* and *permuted* data was fit by two models: logi.S and wnlm.R.
-These four combinations are shown in the four plots below at confidence level of $99\%$  The following observations and conclusions may be noted:
+Both the *unpermuted* and *permuted* data was fit by the models logi.S, wnlm.Q, wnlm.R, wnlm.S.
+Given the poor fit for wnlm.S and the relatively low power of wnlm.R only wnlm.Q and logi.S associated results are presented in the following four plots.
+These results are the estimates and CI for $\beta$ at confidence level of $99\%$.
+The following observations and conclusions may be noted:

-Under wnlm.R there are 43 significant coefficients before and 27 after permutation.
-In contrast, under logi.S there are 165 and 180 (before and after).
-But taking only those coefficients that are significant under *both* models yields 42 and 24 (before and after, respectively).
+Under wnlm.Q there are 59 significant coefficients before and 37 after permutation.
+In contrast, under logi.S there are 185 and 191 (before and after).
+But taking only those coefficients that are significant under *both* models yields 44 and 27 (before and after, respectively).

 Under logi.S the following pattern is observed.
 For some genes (e.g. GRB10, ZDBF2) permutation tends to abolish significance---if observed---, whereas for other genes (e.g. SNRPN, SNURF) there are many significant coefficients after permutation.
 This suggests systematic differences between genes: better fit of logi.S to the data for the former set of genes and poorer for the latter gene set.
-The poor fit likely results in biased coefficient estimates, which explains the many significant coefficients after permutation.
+The poor fit explains the many significant coefficients after permutation.

 ```r